BerkeleyAutomation/legs_ros_ws/README.md

 # LEGS
 Hi!
 Welcome to the ROS2 workspace setup for LEGS.
 This README details how to setup the ROS2 environment with Droid SLAM and how to collect data and get Image-Pose correspondances for our hardware setup with 2 left and right facing Zed2s and a front facing Realsense D455.
 However, hopefully things should be clear enough to adapt to whatever depth camera hardware you are using.
-Hopefully, you can read more about this in our paper (IROS 2024 hopefully ;)
+Hopefully, you can read more about this in our IROS 2024 paper linked below

 ## Prerequesites
 Computer with Ubuntu 22.04 and GPU with at least 20 GB RAM (this is where we have observed the max spike occurs).
 If you have a smaller GPU, things should still work, you just have to downsample your images, which could mitigate quality but it shouldn't significantly make things worse.